-University of Washington Vice President for Innovation Strategy
+University of Washington Vice Provost for Research

 Frank Jungers Endowed Chair of Engineering

 UW co-CEO of the Global Innovation Exchange (GIX)